AbdelazizChamsine1/AbdelazizChamsine1/README.md

 ## 🚀 About Me

-I'm a **data science student at USJ** and a proud learner at **42 Beirut**, where I dive deep into system-level programming, software engineering, and peer-to-peer learning.
+I'm a **fresh graduate data scientist from USJ** and a proud learner at **42 Beirut**, where I dive deep into system-level programming, software engineering, and peer-to-peer learning.

 My work bridges **machine learning**, **C/C++ development**, and **real-world problem solving**.
 Whether it's facial recognition using Python or building a shell in C, I'm passionate about exploring complex systems and bringing smart solutions to life.